-The air we breathe day-in, day-out can have a profound effect on our level of comfort and overall well-being, especially for those who suffer from allergies, asthma, or any other type of respiratory issue.
+The air we breathe day in and day out can have a profound effect on our level of comfort and overall well-being, especially for those who suffer from allergies, asthma, or any other type of respiratory issue.
 Breathing in contaminants, such as dust, pollen, and mold, can worsen symptoms and cause a number of other problems as well.
-One potential cause of poor indoor air quality is dirty HVAC air ducts.
+One cause of poor indoor air quality is dirty HVAC air ducts.

 Why Is Air Duct Cleaning Important?

 Many types of contaminants can compromise the quality of your indoor air — for example, dust, dust mites, animal dander, pollen, bacteria, mold, or fungi — or even a combination of these and other allergens.
 While some individuals are clearly more sensitive than others, there’s little question that airborne contaminants create a less-than-hospitable environment even for those with healthy respiratory systems.
 However, for allergy and asthma sufferers and those who battle other respiratory conditions, including those who may be fighting off a temporary respiratory illness such as a cold or flu, poorly controlled air quality can be a real problem.

 If the quality of your indoor air seems poor, and it’s been several years or more since you’ve had your air ducts cleaned, it may be time to schedule a cleaning.
 If you can clearly see a significant amount of dust, debris, mold, or mildew inside your registers when you shine a flashlight into the interior of the space, you should schedule your duct cleaning services today.